 The Journal of the Association of Avian Veterinarians explains how hypoproteinemia is also linked to Proventricular Dilatation Syndrome (PDS), a contagious disease that can cause muscle wasting.

 PDS is an inflammatory concern that causes swelling in the bird’s abdomen, initially leading to issues with the gastric tract.
-Left untreated, it can lead to muscle weakness and even paralysis.
+Left untreated, it can lead to muscle weakness and paralysis.

-According to Compendium: Continuing Education For Veterinarians, a blood transfusion may be required if hypoproteinemia causes severe anemia.
+A blood transfusion may be required if hypoproteinemia causes severe anemia.

 Can Parrots Have Too Much Protein?